 Whether you choose to proceed with Traditional General Contracting, Design and Build, or Construction Management, you stand to spend about 25% to 50% of the total construction costs on labour alone.

-For typical residential and commercial projects in Kenya, fundis usually take up around 30-35% of the building costs.
+For typical residential and commercial projects, registered contractors in Kenya usually take up around 30-35% of the building costs.
 But, make no mistake about it, the labour rates do not apply uniformly across all the construction stages and building elements.

 As soon as your project kicks off, for instance, you’ll notice that construction labour rates for foundation works are comparatively high.
 The reason being- excavation, erection of supportive structures, and backfilling are labour-intensive activities that could take weeks or months.